-WAY too many of those who have never worked in the financial services industry or have a MBA in finance just assume everyone Tangentially-related to the finance industry must be a broker and the only compensation is a broker fee or phony “success-fee” contingent on the success of borrower to meet funding approval criteria.
-Both assumptions are FALSE.
+WAY too many of those who have never worked in the financial services industry or have a MBA in finance just assume everyone Tangentially-related to the finance industry (1) must be a broker (2) All tasks rendered are a broker-task, and (3) the only compensation is a phony “success-fee” contingent on the success of borrower being capable of meetingfundingapprovalcriteria.com.
+All 3 assumptions are FALSE.
 Explains why analysts, advisors and financial marketers are just a few non-broker positions that work primarily or only on a fee basis.

 Finance industry costs and fees has been a recurring topic on this blogfeed since 2010 and now such posts are being consolidated on a Facebook group called “21st Century costs and fee rates in the Financial Services Industry”.
 The 1st post in the group is called “Game Over for Broker Commissions” reported by the Wall Street Journal.
 Personal opinion has been avoided in this group topic.